JensJoschi/variability_timing/01climate_data/02processing/002caculation_predictability/0002coldsum/var_coldsum.md

 }
 ```

-next function: Calculate number of days with data
+### Function to calculate number of days with data

+The script will later calculate the mean winter onset at each station.
+Because data quality differs among years, the mean needs to be weighted by the number of days with data per year.
+To do that, one needs to actually have the number of days:

 ``` r
 row_na<-function (inp_matrix){